gatopeich/Wiimote-2022/README.md

 Accelerometer ~ ABS_RX~Z
 Rumble        ~ FF_RUMBLE

-## Detection of horizontal position with Accelerator
+## Detection of horizontal tilt with Accelerator
-Note: Accel-X is -20% (~ -100) when Wiimote is horizontal with the D-pad to the left side, +20% (~=+100) when the D-pad is on the right side, centered ~ 0 when vertical
+Note: Accel-X is most negative when Wiimote is horizontal with the D-pad to the left side, and most positive when the D-pad is on the right side, centered ~ 0 when vertical (single handed).

+This is detected automatically and affects the orientation of D-PAD's analog axis (ABS_X and ABS_Y).
 ```
 .------------------------------------.
 ¦   _│^│_           (+)            . ¦ Accel-X ~ -20%